UW-GDA/GDA_Wi26_jupyterbook/book/modules/10_Managing_environments/10_prep.md

 CEE467/CEWA567
 David Shean, Eric Gagliano, Quinn Brencher

+## Overview
 We made it to Week 10!
-No formal assignment this week, so please use the time to work on your final projects.
+No formal lab assignment this week, so please use the time to work on your final projects.

-## Overview
 During class, we will discuss conda/mamba and the simple steps needed to migrate from the course Jupyterhub to your local computer.

-We will also explore options to scale processing for larger datasets and more complex workflows using Dask for distributed computing and see some examples from the Pangeo project.

-This is a bit of a catch-all week, and we will focus on the material that is most relevant to student needs and interests.

 ## Environment setup